Kingdread/Rurtle/quickstart/quickstart.md

 *write [text]*: Write the given text onto the screen.
 The bottom left corner of the text is positioned where the turle is.
 Color and orientation are preserved.

+*flood*: Perform a floodfill at the turtle's position.

 Environment functions
 ---------------------